craigem/minecraft-tools/README.rst

 house.
 Presently it only produces the single configuration that is little more than an empty shell.

+**Caveats:**

+- Despite coding in the block data, all my stairs face South.
+- Despite coding in the block data, no torches will stick to walls.

+I'm presently unsure if this is *my* issue, or whether it lies further upstream.

 .. _japanese_house.py: https://git.mcwhirter.io/craige/minecraft-tools/blob/master/japanese_house.py

 .. image:: images/japanese_house_1.png